Washington monument closes through Biden's inauguration due to 'credible threats'

 Bowser asked that the Department of Interior, which is over the National Park Service, "cancel any and all Public Gathering Permits in the District of Columbia and deny any applications for Public Gathering Permits uring the period of January 11 - 24, 2021."

-"We have made this request repeatedly since June 2020 because of the COVID-19 pandemic, and this week demonstrate the National Park Service's willingness to approve last minute permits and major adjustments," Bowser wrote.
+"We have made this request repeatedly since June 2020 because of the COVID-19 pandemic, and this week demonstrated the National Park Service's willingness to approve last minute permits and major adjustments," Bowser wrote.

 The National Park Service originally granted Women for America First a permit for a 5,000-person rally on Jan.
 6, then agreed to allow up to 30,000.